skidad75/Data-Leak-Detector/README.md

 3. Enter the URL you want to analyze in the input field.

-4. Adjust the number of pages to scrape (1-5) and CSV export settings if needed.
+4. Adjust the number of pages to scrape (1-7) and customize analysis settings if needed.

-5. Click "Scrape and Analyze" to start the process.
+5. Click "Analyze Website" to start the process.

+6. View the results in the app interface, including:
+   - Website structure visualization
+   - Detected emails and their sources
+   - Identified login pages and forms
+   - Security headers analysis
+   - SSL/TLS certificate details
+   - Cookie analysis
+   - JavaScript file analysis
+   - External links and resources
+   - Sitemap and robots.txt information
+   - Overall risk score and breakdown

-6. View the results in the app interface and use the download buttons to export data as needed.
+7. Use the download buttons to export data as needed.

 ## Ethical Considerations